ViXiVTech/Wordpress-PWA-Pro/readme.txt

 #### WordPress Installation

 * Visit WordPress Admin > Plugins > Add New
-* Search for 'Super Progressive Web Apps'
+* Search for 'PWA Pro'
-* Click "Install Now" and then "Activate" Super Progressive Web Apps
+* Click "Install Now" and then "Activate" PWA Pro

 To install manually:

 * Upload super-progressive-web-apps folder to the /wp-content/plugins/ directory on your server
 * Go to WordPress Admin > Plugins
-* Activate Super Progressive Web Apps plugin from the list.
+* Activate PWA Pro plugin from the list.

 #### Customizing Your Progressive Web App

 Your Progressive Web App should be ready to test with the default settings on activation.
 You can customize it further and make it truly your own.

-* Go to WordPress Admin > SuperPWA
+* Go to WordPress Admin > PWA Pro
 * Set a Background Color for the splash screen to be shown when your PWA is opened on a mobile device.
 * Set the Application Icon.
 This will be the icon of your PWA when it is added to the homescreen in a mobile device.
 The icon must be a PNG image and exactly 192 x 192 pixels in size.
 * Set the Offline Page.
 This page will be displayed if the user is offline and the page he requested is not cached already.
 Ideally you should create a dedicated WordPress page and set it here.
 Within the page you create, you could add a note that reads, "It looks like you are offline and the page you requested is not available right now.
 Please check back again once you are online.".